Memory management options

 Chat memory is distinct from vector store memory because it is built specifically for storing and retrieving chat messages from databases.

-Components that support chat memory (such as the Agent, Language Model, Message History, or third-party Chat Memory components) provide access to their respective databases as memory.
+Components that support chat memory (such as the Agent and Message History components) provide access to their respective databases as memory.
 Retrieval as memory is an important distinction for LLMs and agents because this storage and retrieval mechanism is specifically designed to recall context from past conversations.
 Unlike vector stores, which are designed for semantic search and retrieval of text chunks, chat memory is designed to store and retrieve chat messages in a way that is optimized for conversation history.

 Session ID and chat memory

-Chat memories are grouped by session ID (session_id
+Chat history and memories are grouped by session ID (session_id

 ).